Technology7/29/2025Ars Technica

 A proposed data center in Wyoming could soon demand more electricity than the state's entire human population.
 The data center, which would be used for artificial intelligence (AI) and cryptocurrency mining, is expected to require up to five times Wyoming's current power usage once fully operational.
 The data center's power demands have raised concerns among local officials and residents, who worry about the impact on the state's energy grid and the potential increase in electricity prices for consumers.
 The project's developers, however, argue that it will bring economic benefits and job opportunities to the region.
 The news highlights the growing energy demands of the tech industry, particularly as AI and other data-intensive technologies become more prevalent.
 As companies and governments continue to invest in these technologies, the need for sustainable and reliable energy sources will become increasingly crucial.

-Note: This is an AI-generated summary of the original article.
-For the full story, please visit the source link below.
+Source: For the complete article, please visit the original source link below.

 Related Articles